 To get an idea of what your child may eat at meal times, view our sample menu which is intended as a guide only.
 Actual meal plans are subject to change.
 In every school there are facilities for your child to buy snacks.

 Will my child’s dietary requirement be catered for?

 Please advise staff at the time of booking if your child has a special dietary requirement or allergy.
 At all our sites we endeavour to cater for dietary requirements and staff are on hand to supervise meal times and inform students about the food on offer.
+Food is matched with pictures of allergens, but if your child is unsure they will need to speak to a member of staff.
 Please tell us if your child requires Halal meat.

 Where can my child socialise with other students outside of lessons?